William H. New, OC, FRSC, is a literary critic, editor, anthologist, poet, and children’s writer.

 - Published critical works include: studies of the modern postcolonial novel (Articulating West; Among Worlds), books about space and place in literature (Land Sliding; Borderlands), books about the history, structure, and social contexts of short fiction (Dreams of Speech and Violence; Reading Mansfield and Metaphors of Form; Tropes and Territories), literary history (A History of Canadian Literature); reference works (Encyclopedia of Literature in Canada); studies of irony (Grandchild of Empire); and over 400 essays and reviews.

-- Creative works include: several volumes of poetry, among them Science Lessons; Stone/Rain; Riverbook & Ocean; Underwood Log (shortlisted for a Governor General’s Award); YVR (City of Vancouver Book Award, 2012) and Touching Ecuador; and four books for children, among them Vanilla Gorilla and Dream Helmet (both illustrated by Vivian Bevis); and The Year I Was Grounded.
+- Creative works include: several volumes of poetry, among them Science Lessons; Stone/Rain; Riverbook & Ocean; Underwood Log (shortlisted for a Governor General’s Award); YVR (City of Vancouver Book Award, 2012) and Touching Ecuador; and five books for children, among them Vanilla Gorilla and Dream Helmet (both illustrated by Vivian Bevis); and The Year I Was Grounded.

 - Anthologies include: Modern Stories in English (with H.J.
 Rosengarten); Active Voice and Literature in English (both with W.E.
 Messenger); Currents (with Kevin McNeilly, Noel Currie, and W.E.
 Messenger); Canadian Short Fiction; Inside the Poem; and Native Writers and Canadian Writing.